 About an hour west, Incheon is a feast for the senses.
 Stroll through Incheon’s Chinatown for jjajangmyeon (black bean noodles) and mooncakes, visit Songwol-dong Fairy Tale Village for playful photo ops, and walk along Wolmido Island’s seaside promenade.
 If you’re into history, check out the Incheon Landing Operation Memorial Hall.
 I have yet to have this experience, but it’s on my list of places to visit before we depart next year.

-Klook offers a great day trip tour, check it out here!
+Klook offers a great day trip tour, Book Tickets Here!

 4. Nami Island – Nature & K-Drama Magic